Which Singapore REITs Offer The Best Returns in 2018? (A Comparison Table)

 AIMS AMP Capital Industrial Trust

-AIMS AMP Capital Industrial REIT seeks to provide investors a way of investing in a diverse range of real estate properties.
+AIMS AMP Capital Industrial REIT seeks to provide investors with a way of investing in a diverse range of real estate properties.
 The fund’s portfolio is made up of warehouse, manufacturing business park, high tech, and industrial properties.

 It is considered one of the fastest growing industrial real estate investment trust given its secure and stable distributions.
-It also strives to provide investors long-term capital growth.
+It also strives to provide investors with long-term capital growth.

 Its yield as of the end of 2017 stood at 7.6%, making it one of the highest paying REITs in the industry.
 Its year to date return stands at 15.3%